 Palette Swap: The four Luchadors in Velvetopia are all the same basic character model with different paint jobs.
 They even have the same moveset, except for the special attacks.

 Panty Shot: It's possible for Raz to see up Milla Vodello's dress.
 She's not wearing underwear.
-Milla's legs end at the upper thigh.
+Her legs end at the upper thigh.

 After Milla's level and before revisiting Sasha, Lili can be seen in the Kids' Cabin area, on top of one of the poles surrounded by speakers.
 It's very easy to see up her skirt there.
 Or you can just lift her up using telekinesis.